bpmatthews/spring-6-demoapp/README.md

 - Demonstrates property injection using `@Value` and basic customization of Spring Boot environment
 - Adds `application-sample.properties` to `src/main/resources` as a template config file
 - Updates README file with organized summary and configuration explanation

+📁 02-spring-boot-spring-core

+/01-constructor-injection
+This module demonstrates constructor-based dependency injection using Spring Boot's core features.

+Features Implemented
+Defined a Coach interface and CricketCoach class annotated with @Component

+Created a DemoController REST controller

+Injected the Coach dependency via the controller constructor

+Exposed a REST endpoint:
+GET /dailyworkout
+➜ Returns a string workout message from the injected Coach